-We assessed 2,010 properties advertised as available for rent throughout Tasmania over the weekend of 5-6 April 2014.
+We assessed 2,010 properties advertised for rent throughout Tasmania over the weekend of 5-6 April 2014.
+There were 649 advertised in the Northern region.

 Of these, only a very small number were affordable for people who depend on Centrelink payments as their main source of income.